-The world’s coolest concert venues can often do more than host concerts.
-Pedreira Paulo Leminski was the site of Curitiba’s 2014 FanFest fun.
-About 30,000 people would turn out to watch televised World Cup matches on an enormous screen.
+The world’s coolest concert venues often do more than host concerts.
+Pedreira Paulo Leminski was the site of Curitiba’s 2014 FanFest: About 30,000 people would turn out to watch televised World Cup matches on an enormous screen.
 Then, local musicians would hit the stage.
 Everybody had a great time in the throes of World Cup Fever.
 And I had never even heard of it before I went to Curitiba.

 Music fans here are surrounded by a pond, sheer quarry walls and an awesome slice of encroaching rain forest.
 And this gives this world’s coolest music venue entry some serious mojo.

 Who I’d like to hear at Pedreira Paulo Leminski: The Gathering.
-I think they’re slower tempos would be less likely to ping off the fairly close rock walls.
+Their slower tempos would be less likely to ping off the quarry walls.
 And hearing them outdoors in the rainforest?
 Yeah, that works (even with a singer other than their original).

 Sweden’s entry to my world’s coolest concert venue post features a moat and a pirate ship.
 That’s right … a moat and a pirate ship.
 And yes, like Parque das Pedreiras, Dalhalla is a quarry.
 What a perfect re-use of a resource!

 Some might argue that the moat prevents moshing.
-Like I care.
-I don’t go to metal concerts to have meatheads slam into me.
-I want to just let the sound wash over me, thanks very much.
-I just wonder if they can use Dalhalla in the winter!
+But I don’t go to metal concerts to have meatheads slam into me.
+Just let the sound wash over me, thanks very much.
+Seems like Dalhalla wouldn’t get much use in the winter considering the climate, though.

 Who I’d Like to Hear at Dalhalla: Hammerfall, who the hell else?
 They’re even Swedish, so nobody could do the job better!